Subdivision Approval

 Step 4:

-Where required, proposal heard by Planning Review and Adjustment Committee
+Where required, proposal heard by Planning Review and Adjustment Committee or a municipality's own planning advisory committee (if applicable).

 Step 5: